ahirner/room-glimpse/README.md

 - Start with `python3 room-glimpse.py`

 Only the HTTP API is used to to simplify installation.
 Instead, the dedicated [azure-iot-python SDK](https://github.com/azure/azure-iot-sdk-python) can batch and/or use MQTT for less overhead (but is not available via pip3 yet).
-Parameters to configure video stream and motion thresholds are at the top of the file (_proper configuration tbd_).
+Configuration for the video stream, motion thresholds and cloud endpoints are in `config.py`.

 #More ideas
 1) Of course, nothing prevents you from running/training your own version of a [talking NN](https://github.com/tensorflow/models/tree/master/im2txt).
 In fact, this project is a vantage point to try pushing computing on the edge.
 Sam maintains a [pip wheel to install TensorFlow](https://github.com/samjabrahams/tensorflow-on-raspberry-pi) on the little RPi.
 [Pete Warden](https://petewarden.com/2016/12/30/rewriting-tensorflow-graphs-with-the-gtt/) has done amazing work recently to trim down NNs in a principled way (e.g. quantization for fixed point math).